digao-dalpiaz/DzMiniTable/README.md

 ## Published Properties

-`AutoSave: Boolean` = Enables auto save to specifyed FileName at any method that writes any change to the table
+`AutoSave: Boolean` = Enables auto save to specified FileName at any method that writes any change to the table

-`FileName: String` = Specifyes the full file name to Open and Save the table
+`FileName: String` = Specifies the full file name to Open and Save the table

 `JumpOpen: Boolean` = When this property is enabled, if the file does not exist at Open method, the table will be loaded empty without raise any exception.